-Therapeutic Substitution
+Therapeutic Equivalents

-Therapeutic substitution is an optional program that tells you and your Doctors about alternatives to certain prescribed Drugs.
+Therapeutic equivalents is program that tells you and your Doctor about alternatives to certain prescribed Drugs.
 We may contact you and your Doctor to make you aware of these choices.
-Only you and your Doctor can determine if the therapeutic substitute is right for you.
-For questions or issues about therapeutic Drug substitutes, call Pharmacy Member Services at the phone number on the back of your Identification Card.
+Only you and your Doctor can determine if the therapeutic equivalent is right for you.
+For questions or issues about therapeutic Drug equivalents call Pharmacy Member Services at the phone number on the back of your Identification Card.